-Please note: this information is correct on 2 June 2021.
+Please note: this information is correct on 22 November 2021.
 Any changes to this information will be published by the Messages for Mothers team to our website (www.messagesformothers.co.za) as soon as it becomes available to us.
-We understand that there are likely to be some changes to vaccine recommendations and distribution, over time.

-All the discussion about vaccine issues can be scary and confusing.
-Also, the many, fast changes that are happening with COVID-19 vaccinations, can be unsettling.
-There is a lot of unhelpful false information that stops people making good decisions.
+All the discussion about vaccines can be scary and confusing.
+Also, the many changes that are happening with COVID-19 vaccinations, can be unsettling.
+There is a lot of unhelpful false information that stops people from making good decisions.
 We hope these messages offer some guidance based on scientific evidence and some reassurance.
-It is important that you discuss all of the risks and benefits with your healthcare provider and make your own decision with all the correct information available at the time.
+It is important that you discuss the risks and benefits with your healthcare provider and make your own decision with all the correct information available at the time.

 Are pregnant and breastfeeding women able to get access to the COVID-19 vaccine?

 COVID-19 vaccines should be offered to all pregnant and breastfeeding women who are 12 years and older during any stage of pregnancy.
 Eventually younger women will also be eligible to be vaccinated.
 COVID-19 vaccination should routinely be offered to eligible women during their antenatal and postnatal visits.